Agrotis ipsilon: Parasites

 An entomopathogenic nematode called Hexamermis arvalis is known to infect 60% of larvae in the central United States.
 This parasite ultimately kills the insect.
 The parasite thrives in moist soil conditions.

 Mating

 Female calling behavior

 Calling behavior is the act of females releasing sex pheromones in preparation for mating.
 Calling behavior increases within the first three days after eclosion but decreases as the females grow older.
-As well, as the females grow older, they onset time of calling behavior occurs earlier.
+As well, as the females grow older, the onset time of calling behavior occurs earlier.
 Calling earlier allows older females to have increased mating success as they normally produce less sex pheromone and need to appear more attractive than younger females.
 The amount of sex pheromone in the body and calling behavior are coordinated on a time scale.